pmazumder3927/udtube/README.md

 `validation` mode in that it uses the `test` file rather than the `val` file and it does not compute loss.

+This mode is invoked using the `test` subcommand, like so:

+    udtube test --config path/to/config.yaml --ckpt_path path/to/checkpoint.ckpt

 ### Inference (`predict`)

 In `predict` mode, a previously trained model checkpoint (`model: ckpt_path: path/to/checkpoint.ckpt`) is used to label a CoNLL-U file using a previously trained checkpoint (`ckpt_path path/to/checkpoint.ckpt` from the command line).
-To make this work, one must also specify a custom callback which handles conversion to CoNLL-U. The following YAML snippet shows this is use.
+To make this work, one must also specify a custom callback which handles conversion to CoNLL-U. The following YAML snippet shows this in use.

     trainer: